var-mar/ArsMakerTuesday/README.md

 # ArsMakerTuesday
-Event organised in our studio in Tallinn first tueday of the month
+Event organised in our studio in Tallinn first tuesday of the month